 Applications are dealt with centrally by the Admissions and Access Service rather than by individual University Schools.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

-Demand for places differs from course to course and for Law, past performance at GCSE and / or AS level is taken into account when deciding whether or not to make conditional offers.
-For last year’s entry, we started making offers to applicants with 2A and 4B grades at GCSE or ABB at AS-level, however at the end of the application cycle, the final threshold was a minimum average of 5B grades with 1A grade in profile at GCSE or average BBB at AS-level.
+Demand for places differs from course to course and for applicants offering A-Level / BTEC Level 3 qualifications, past performance at GCSE and / or AS level is taken into account when deciding whether or not to make conditional offers.
+For entry last year, we started making offers to applicants who held 2A and 4B grades at GCSE or ABB at AS-level, however at the end of the application cycle, the final threshold was a minimum average of 6B grades with 1A grade in profile at GCSE or average BBB at AS-level.
 Please note that this changes from year to year depending on the demand for places.
 The Selector also checks that any specific entry requirements in terms of GCSE and/or A-level subjects (in this case A-Level Spanish) can be fulfilled.
 Where applicants do not cash-in AS-level examinations results at the end of year 13 (Year 12 England and Wales), it is helpful if the equivalent grades are given in the personal statement or academic reference, since this will speed up the decision-making process.

 GCSE English Language grade C is also required.